Manwe56/competitive-programming/README.md

 # mounting the project in eclipse

 I use eclipse as IDE, and the project includes directly an eclipse project.
-It should not be difficult for you to use the code with any good editor.
+You can also use maven to build project files for various IDE

 # how to use the builder

 Builder is that class in charge of building a single file from you different classes.
 It is located in the builder package.
 Have a look at the javadoc for more info

-# conventions

-//TODO

 # hints

-//TODO
+You will often find "Hint" sections in the javadoc.
+They are here to help you use the tools, or give you some advices you might find usefull when programming for a contest.
+They are not documentation as is but more ideas that can make the difference.

 # code layout

-//TODO
+The source code is in the src folder, and the tests are in the test folder.
+You will find a builder package that contains only the utilities allowing you to build your "single file" program.
+The rest of the code is in the competitive.programming package and then by theme.
+If you want to contribute, feel free to add contest independant code in the competitive.pregramming package.

+I would advice you create your own package by contest when using this project.